 I never really knew much about Sicily.
-I was aware that it is an Italian island located in the Mediterranean Sea with the mysterious capital city Palermo known for once being a home of the “Godfather” mafia and that Sicily’s most iconic landmark may be the active volcano Mt.
-Etna.
-So it was about time to delve into what real Sicily hides in its corners.
+I was only aware that it is an Italian island located in the Mediterranean Sea with the mysterious capital city Palermo known for once being a home of the “Godfather” mafia and that Sicily’s most iconic landmark may be the active volcano Mt.
+Etna…so it was about time to delve into what real Sicily hides in its corners.

 THE UNSPOILT NORTHWEST

 I didn’t have enough time to explore all of the island’s treasures so I decided to devote my travels to one particular area instead of chasing the main sights all around Sicily.
 Ryanair took me directly (and cheaply) from Prague to Trapani, a port town situated in northwestern part of Sicily.
 The region is priding itself as one of the most marvellous yet still unspoilt areas on the island which is always music to my ears.

 I booked a lovely bed and breakfast apartment in the centre of Trapani right next to the famous Frida’s bar (how convenient).
 Every night I was falling asleep to a sound of music coming from the bar and every morning it was a smell of coffee and freshly baked pastries wafting from a restaurant downstairs that made me jump right up to and head to local markets.
 I spent my days exploring the main landmarks of the province and in the evenings I took myself on a perfect date nights including delicious Italian food and unbeatable sunsets.
 Basically, la dolce vita!

 LA VITA SICILIANA